Guide and examples

 It is expected, if the default choices in Annex B are not followed due to national regulations, policy or traditions, that:

-- national or regional authorities prepare data sheets containing the choices and national or regional values, according to the model in Annex A. In this case a national annex (e.g. NA) is recommended, containing a reference to these data sheets;
+- national or regional authorities prepare National Data sheets containing the choices and national or regional values, according to the template in Annex A. In this case a National Annex to the EPB standard is recommended, containing a reference to these data sheets;

 Annex B with informative default choices